Notice

 BE PREPARED

-Our terrain is at very high elevation.
-Afternoon thunderstorms with lightening and hail can be daily occurrences in the summer, and can materialize without much warning.
-Come hike in the morning and work up your appetite to enjoy lunch and a beer in the 6th Alley Bar & Grill.
-Click here for high-elevation hiking tips.
+Our terrain is at a very high elevation.
+In the summer, afternoon thunderstorms with lightning and hail can be daily occurrences and materialize without much warning.
+Come hike in the morning to work up an appetite for lunch and a beer at the 6th Alley Bar & Grill.

 TRAIL-USE RESTRICTIONS